 • Compliance Deadline: October 17, 2024

-• Non-compliance: Up to €10 million or the possibility of 2% of worldwide annual turnover
+• Non-compliance: Up to €10 million or the possibility of 2% of the worldwide annual turnover

 NIS2 cybersecurity compliance